Gordon and Betty Moore Foundation – The Moore Inventor Fellows

 - CV – (5 pages maximum)

-- Statement of the institution’s plan to assure that the nominee has at least 25 percent of their time to devote to their invention and $50,000 in annual direct support of the inventor’s work
+- Statement of the institution’s plan to assure that the nominee has at least 25 percent of their time to devote to their invention and $50,000 in annual direct support of the inventor’s work.
+This can be “in kind” as released time or access to special facilities for which there is normally a charge.

-Who May Serve as PI: Candidates must be faculty or research scientists at eligible institutions.
+Who May Serve as PI: Candidates must be faculty, research scientists, postdocs or other full-time staff who can receive funding through their institutions.
 Candidates must be no more than 10 years past receiving the terminal advanced degree in their field (M.S., Ph.D. or M.D.).

 Visit our Institutionally Limited Submission webpage for updates and other announcements.